Book Reviews

 There were several side characters that I thought were done excellently.
 I loved how distinctive they were and the way they influenced Kiko along her way to self-acceptance.

-Starfish was also really well done from the technical point of view.
+Starfish was also really well done from a technical point of view.
 The pacing was great.
 And the chapters were nice and short.
 I flew through it in two sittings.

 The narration was flowing.
 It so often got the cutest kind of quirky, artistic vibe.
 It added something special to the story.
 Since it was beautiful and descriptive, I felt like it nicely backed up Kiko’s artistic side.